 Setting up Dynamic DNS for your Unifi connection

 The Dlink Dir-615 router you get with Unifi has an inbuilt DNS functionality.
 It even comes with Dynamic DNS service called Dlinkddns (duh!).
-More importantly, Dlinkddns is a FREE service, and you can subscribe to it by just having the Dlink Dir615 router that comes with your default Unifi installation.
+It’s a FREE service, and you can subscribe using the router that comes with your default Unifi installation.

 So here’s a quick step-by-step guide to setting up a Free Dlink DDNS service on your unifi Router